mmmangooo/Milestone-Project2/TESTING.md

 #### During testing

 * While testing the site on mobile device issues with how the site was displaying on Iphone6S and IphoneX where discovered: Both these models had previously been tested for responsiveness in the dev tools in Chrome web browser without issues.
+The following was tried for fixing the issue:

+   - Setting meta content value in html head to maximal-scale=1.0 instead of initial-scale=1.0

+   - Removing meta content value width and only having initial-scale=1.0 as the value for content

+   - Removing background-image on landing body in CSS, and removing background-size: cover on the same element